 2.3 How to choose appropriate error measure

 The flowchart does not provide the excessive options, and is a simplification of the possible process.
-It does not discuss the quantile and interval measures in detail, as there are many more of them, and the idea is to list the most important ones.
-The aim of the flowchart is to provide a basic idea that the selection can be done based on:
+It does not discuss the quantile and interval measures in detail, as there are many options for them in this direction, and the idea of the flowchart is to list the most important ones.
+The aim of the this is to provide a guideline for selection based on:

 - Number of time series under consideration.
 If there is several of them and you need to aggregate the error measure, then you need to use either scaled or relative ones.
 In case of just one time series, you do not need to scale the error measure;